Frequently Asked Questions

 Where is my order shipping from?

-We currently ship all orders out of our Las Vegas warehouse in the USA.
+We currently ship all orders out of our Georgia, Missouri, Nevada, Pennsylvania and Texas warehouses in the USA.

 Where does Knives Et Cetera ship to?